apache/spark/docs/sql-programming-guide.md

 people = parts.map(lambda p: {"name": p[0], "age": int(p[1])})

 # Infer the schema, and register the SchemaRDD as a table.
+# In future versions of PySpark we would like to add support for registering RDDs with other
+# datatypes as tables
 peopleTable = sqlCtx.inferSchema(people)
 peopleTable.registerAsTable("people")